openblockexplorer/openblockexplorer/README.md

 # DFINITY Explorer

 [DFINITY Explorer](https://www.dfinityexplorer.org/) is an open-source block explorer for the DFINITY blockchain.
+Read more about the project in the [wiki](https://github.com/dfinityexplorer/dfinityexplorer/wiki).

 ## Open-Source Libraries Used
 * React